OpenMoonRay/openmoonray-docs/docs/user-reference/performance.md

 scenes.
 The `texture_cache_size` scene variable is set to 4000MB by default.
 If the scene being rendered makes use of many and/or large texture maps, this may not be large enough.

-The moonray render log output (when using the `-info` cmd-line option or SceneVariabels attribute) reports both the set texture cache size and also the `main cache miss ratio`.
+The MoonRay render log output (when using the `-info` cmd-line option or SceneVariabels attribute) reports both the set texture cache size and also the `main cache miss ratio`.
 Even if the reported miss ratio is only a few percent, this can make a big difference in render time.
 Increasing the texture_cache_size can be a good way to improve performance in such scenes.